Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: An EVM-native proof scheme

 \paragraph{Block state} Similarly, to encode EVM behavior that takes place between the consecutive execution of blocks, we define another special type of one-step state, the \textit{block state} $\sBlock$.
 The block state lies between two blocks, representing the finalized state of the first.
-See \Cref{app:oss} for the full definition of the block state and its commitment.

-During normal execution, only the $\HOSS$ of the block state is used as the commitment and posted on-chain.
-The validators can compute the $\HOSS$ of the block state from execution results of Ethereum blocks with negligible impact to normal execution.
-The validators do not construct any inter-/intra-transaction state, or compute the $\HOSS$ of any inter-/intra-transaction state during any point of the normal execution.
-Only during a dispute does the validator construct inter-/intra-transaction states by re-executing the transaction.